IMF Projects India's GDP Growth at 7.2% for FY 2026-27

 The International Monetary Fund (IMF) has forecasted a robust 7.2% GDP growth rate for India in the fiscal year 2026-27.

-- IMF projects 7.2% growth for India in FY 2026-27.
+- IMF projects India's GDP growth at 7.2% for FY 2026-27.

-- India remains the fastest-growing major economy.
+- India is projected to be the fastest-growing major economy globally.

 How This Topic is Tested in Competitive Exams